 Mark Cuthbertson’s recent honors include the New York State Recreation and Park Society Service Award which recognized his legislation over the years on open and recreation spaces, and the New York Police Chief’s Benevolent Associations 2016 Public Service Award in recognition of his outstanding service and commitment to the Town of Huntington and local/state law enforcement initiatives.
 Past awards include the Long Island Business News Best Public-Private Partnership for the Canon project in 2008, the Smart Growth Visionary Award, 20078 Regional Commuter Choice Award and the 20089 Tobacco Control Champion Award.

-Mark is a life-long resident of Huntington and grew up in Huntington Station.
-He graduated from Walt Whitman High School and attended Villanova University and Albany Law School of Union University (JD, cum laude).
-He is also a graduate of the Energeia Partnership at Molloy College, a leadership institute dedicated to addressing complex and challenging issues on Long Island.
-He is currently a head coach in the Northport Cow Harbor Soccer League and has coached in the Northport Youth Center and Elwood Soccer Leagues.
-He is married to Michelle and has three children that attend school in the Harborfields School District.
+Mark Cuthbertson is a life-long resident of Huntington and grew up in Huntington Station.
+He graduated from Walt Whitman High School and attended Villanova University and Albany Law School of Union University where he was an executive editor of the Albany Law Review.
+He is also a graduate of the Energeia Partnership at Mallow College, a leadership institute dedicated to addressing complex and challenging issues on Long Island.

+Mark was a head coach in the Northport Cow Harbor Soccer League and has coached in the Northport Youth Center and Elwood Soccer Leagues.
+He is married to Michelle and has three children who have all attended school in the Harborfields School District.